What are the Limits of the Sayable in Afghan Discourses?

 • Methodology

-This project examines gender construction and gender discourse in two types of media:
+This project examined gender construction and gender discourse in two types of media:

 Textbooks

-The project examines textbooks designed for grades one to twelve for civics education and for grades four to six for social studies, both of which are subjects that would be expected to address gender constructions and gender politics on an explicit level.
-The project also examines textbooks for Dari, English and mathematics, which contribute on an implicit level to the normalisation of gender constructions.
+The project examined textbooks designed for grades one to twelve for civics education and for grades four to six for social studies, both of which are subjects that would be expected to address gender constructions and gender politics on an explicit level.
+The project also examined textbooks for Dari, English and mathematics, which contribute on an implicit level to the normalisation of gender constructions.

 Novels

-In order to include as many different voices as possible we focus on authors with different backgrounds in terms of gender, ethnic identity and age.
-We select books published in different periods to reflect the fluctuation in hope for a genuinely democratic future, and finally we consider both bestsellers and books that appeal to a more limited intellectual audience.
+In order to include as many different voices as possible the project focussed on authors with different backgrounds in terms of gender, ethnic identity and age.
+The team selected books published in different periods to reflect the fluctuation in hope for a genuinely democratic future, and finally they considered both bestsellers and books that appeal to a more limited intellectual audience.

 Analytical approach

-In an attempt to overcome the shortcomings that characterise many studies on gender in textbooks, the project will systematically combine quantitative and qualitative approaches and will include a multi-modal analysis examining texts as well as images.
+In an attempt to overcome the shortcomings that characterise many studies on gender in textbooks, the project systematically combined quantitative and qualitative approaches and included a multi-modal analysis examining texts as well as images.

-On a quantitative level, we will conduct frequency analysis counting (i) how often men and women are mentioned, (ii) how often they are described as active agents or as passive objects, and (iii) which kinds of activities are ascribed to them (iv) in which spheres of life.
+On a quantitative level, the team conducted frequency analysis counting (i) how often men and women are mentioned, (ii) how often they are described as active agents or as passive objects, and (iii) which kinds of activities are ascribed to them (iv) in which spheres of life.

-On a qualitative level and in line with post-foundational discourse analysis, we will look into (i) the policies of discursive positioning enacted by the inclusion or exclusion as well as by the framing of certain topics, (ii) the degree to which different positions articulated in Afghan society are reflected, and (iii) the subject positions ascribed to readers.
+On a qualitative level and in line with post-foundational discourse analysis, the team looked into (i) the policies of discursive positioning enacted by the inclusion or exclusion as well as by the framing of certain topics, (ii) the degree to which different positions articulated in Afghan society are reflected, and (iii) the subject positions ascribed to readers.

-In line with narrative approaches, we will furthermore examine, (i) whose experiences are included or excluded, (ii) and from whose perspective stories are told.
+In line with narrative approaches, they also examined (i) whose experiences are included or excluded, (ii) and from whose perspective stories are told.

 • Results

-We aim to publish two to three peer-reviewed articles as part of this project.
+The team aimed to produce two to three peer-reviewed articles as part of the project.

-• The first article titled ‘World-local culture clash and compromise: the nominal gender equality discourse in Afghanistan school textbooks (2001–2021)’ has been submitted to the Journal of Educational Media and Memory Studies (JEMMS) for publication.
+• The first article titled ‘World-local culture clash and compromise: the nominal gender equality discourse in Afghanistan school textbooks (2001–2021)’ is currently in peer-review for the Journal of Educational Media and Memory Studies (JEMMS).

 • The second article with the working title ‘Gender in Afghanistan school textbooks: a nation without women’ is currently being drafted.